 Economic theory suggests that the optimal pollution level occurs when the marginal damage cost equals the marginal abatement cost.
-Graphically the optimal pollution level is presented in Figure 1 where the marginal abatement (MAC=g(z)) and the marginal damage (MD= $\phi(z)$) are represented as typical mathematical cost functions.
-The point of intersection of the two curves, I=I(z0, k0), reflects the optimal level of pollution with k0 corresponding to the optimum cost (benefit) and z_0 to the optimum damage restriction.
-It is assumed (and we shall investigate the validity of this assumption in the sequence) that the curves have an intersection and the area created by these curves (region AIB) is what we define as Benefit Area (Kneese, 1972, among others).
+Graphically the optimal pollution level is presented in Figure 1 where the marginal abatement (MAC = g(z)) and the marginal damage (MD = $\varphi(z)$) are represented as typical mathematical cost functions.
+The point of intersection of the two curves, I = I(z_o, k_o), reflects the optimal level of pollution with k0 corresponding to the optimum cost (benefit) and z0 to the optimum damage restriction.
+It is assumed (and we will subsequently investigate the validity of this assumption) that the curves have an intersection and the area created by these curves (region AIB) is what we define as Benefit Area (see Kneese 1972, among others).